 Funny radio commercials: Beloved.
 Effective.
 Memorable.

-Funny radio adverts will make your audience fall in love with your brand.
+Funny radio adverts will make audiences fall in love with your brand.
 Well-written and well-produced comedy spots get heard, get remembered and get results.
 They also improve the overall radio listening experience.

-So get ready to “laugh your ads off!”
-Please turn your volume up for the following, 15 funny radio ads, written or co-written by Walt Jaschek and produced by Paul Fey, the team at Paul & Walt Worldwide.
+So please turn your volume up for the following, 15 great radio ad examples, written or co-written by Walt Jaschek and produced by Paul Fey, the team at Paul & Walt Worldwide.
+(Paul is now at World Wide Wadio!)

 If you’re in the advertising, TV promotion or radio biz, we hope these spots and scripts serve as helpful radio copywriting, voice acting and production examples.
 If you just love funny audio, we get that, too.

-You can settle in with this compilation video of all 15 funny radio ads – just click, sit back and enjoy.
-Or you can scroll down to the individual funny radio spots and links to corresponding radio scripts.
-Ready, set, play!
+You can settle in with this new compilation video of all 15 funny radio ad examples – just click, sit back and enjoy.
+Or you can scroll down to the individual funny radio commercial titles and descriptions, and follow links to the corresponding spots and script examples.

 From “Missing Persons” to “Vibrating Water Bed” – 15 funny radio commercials back-to-back.